 OTHER NOTES:

-- Carts at Mill Pond have GPS units for yardage to the front, center and back of the greens, as well as any obstacles in the fairways.
+- Carts at Mill Pond no longer have GPS units for yardage and hole layout.

 - The clubhouse features a well-stocked pro shop and one of the best grills around.